gian-reto/rclone-nfs-docker/README.md

 ## Development

 1. Clone this repo
-2. Copy the .env.example file to .env and configure
-3. Execute the `make setup` command
+2. Execute the `make setup` command
-4. Execute the `make up` command
+3. Execute the `make up` command